Introduction

 Black sunshade cloth can absorb heat as well as block light in contrast to the color of white.

-In places where the temperature difference between day and night is small, a white sunshade cloth may be sufficient to block high temperatures during the day.
+In places where the temperature difference between day and night is slight, a white sunshade cloth may be sufficient to block high temperatures during the day.

-If the temperature has a huge difference between day and night, the black sunshade net can make up for the lack of heat at night by absorbing heat.
+If the temperature differs greatly between day and night, the black sunshade net can absorb heat to compensate for the lack of heat at night.

 What shade percentage of sunshade cloth should I use?

-Shade cloth with 10 % of shade rate can prevent only 10% of sunlight with high light penetration and shade cloth of 90% can block 90% of sunlight.
+Shade cloth with a 10% shade rate can prevent only 10% of sunlight with high light penetration, while shade cloth with a 90% shade rate can block 90% of sunlight.

 How much sunlight do plants need?